arctangent-nhsuk/the-way-we-work/quick-guide-for-senior-developers.md

 - meet with you on the first day of each new sprint
 - ensure you have appropriately challenging work to undertake
 - help you record your achievements and plan for upcoming challenges
-- help you choose your own Objectives & Key Results (OKRs)
+- help you choose your own Objectives & Key Results (OKRs) on a quarterly basis
 - ensure you are using 20% Time to make continuous progress towards your OKRs
 - help you to support the people who you line manage